2024 Indian Super League playoffs

-The 2024 Indian Super League Cup playoffs was the 10th playoffs series of the Indian Super League.
-The playoffs began on 19 April 2024 and concluded with the final on 4 May.
+The 2024 Indian Super League Cup playoffs was the post-season knockout tournament of the 2023–24 Indian Super League to determine the ISL Cup winners.
+It was the 10th edition of the Indian Super League playoffs.
+The playoffs began on 29 March 2025 and concluded with the ISL Cup final on 12 April 2025.

 The top two teams in regular season, Mumbai City and Mohun Bagan SG automatically qualified for the semi-finals.
 Teams finishing 3rd to 6th featured in a single-leg play-off to determine the other two semi-finalists, with Goa and Odisha advancing.
 The semi-finals was played over two legs whilst the final was a single-legged match which took place at the Vivekananda Yuba Bharati Krirangan Stadium in Kolkata, eventually won by Mumbai City against Mohun Bagan SG.
+Mumbai City became the first club to win the ISL Cup through winning all knockout matches.